Certificate Program in Canine Remedial Massage - New and Improved Program Released!

 Assessments include online examinations, written assignments as well as practical demonstrations and work placement.
 Each student will be required to submit log book case study reports for 15 patients.
 Full details will be provided in the course

 Duration of the canine remedial massage course

 The course runs for a total of 6 months.
 Case studies are to be completed after the online components and workshops have finished.

-This is a part-time course that will require approximately 8 hours of study per week depending on your previous level of canine anatomy experience.
+This is a part-time course that will require approximately 5-6 hours of study per week depending on your previous level of canine anatomy experience.